 - Metal decking with polyiso insulation

 Not all standing seam profiles or metal types can be installed on every decking structure, as some materials have dissimilar properties that could corrode each other, others cannot be installed over specific assemblies, and some profile assemblies do not qualify for engineering on particular substrates.
 It’s also important to note that you will need to check the thickness of the framing/substrate as well.
-For reference, the typical thickness of purlins are 16 gauge, the typical thickness of metal decking is 22 gauge, and the typical thickness of plywood or OSB will typically be around ½” to 5/8”.
-Make sure you reference the uplift engineering report to ensure that all items in the assembly match the assembly that was tested.
+For reference, the typical thickness of purlins is 16 gauge, the typical thickness of metal decking is 22 gauge, and the typical thickness of plywood or OSB will typically be around ½” to 5/8”.
+Ensure you reference the uplift engineering report to ensure that all items in the assembly match the tested assembly.

 It’s critical to look closely at the manufacturer’s recommendations and testing requirements for decking substrates, which are typically available where panel profile details are listed.

 In the architectural metals world, testing and engineering of roofing and wall systems are almost a requirement.
 No designer or architect wants to specify a panel system that isn’t backed by industry standards, so it’s critical to apply the information you’ve collected about the location, metal material, and roof deck.
 Then, you should ensure it all fits together and was successfully tested by the manufacturer and approved by the standards organizations.

 For a little background on the different tests you might encounter during the design phase, let’s go through some of the common basic standards and project-specific tests.

 - UL 580 / UL 1897 – Standard for Tests for Uplift Resistance of Roof Assemblies (solid decking)